R1han/Itinerary-Planner/README.md

 never silently rewrites a plan someone already saw.
 Changing transport mode re-prices the stored legs explicitly, via `POST /itineraries/{id}/transport`.

+**A question only counts as asked once it is written down.** `messages.tool_calls_json` existed from the first schema and nothing ever wrote to it, so every turn's structured evidence was discarded with the reply.
+That is why confirmations only half worked: a tool returns `applied: false` with its proposal, the user says "yes" in their *next* message, and by then the model was reconstructing what it had offered from its own prose — the one source already known to be wrong about this.
+The trace is now stored with the reply, and only the part that cannot be
+recovered: the plan itself is authoritative and one tool call away, but a proposal that was never applied exists nowhere else.
+It is replayed into context **as prose**, never as `tool_calls` on an assistant row — the API hard-requires a matching `role: "tool"` message per id, those rows are not stored, and the request would be rejected outright rather than degrading.

 **There are no migrations.** `create_all()` builds missing tables, and `db.py` carries a short list of columns added after the fact, applied with an idempotent `ALTER TABLE`.
 That is a deliberate trade for a single-column change; if the list grows or anything needs a data backfill,